ingydotnet/git-subrepo/ReadMe.md

     make test
     make install        # Possibly with 'sudo'

+This will install the `git-subrepo` command next to your other Git subcommands.
+It will also install the manpage (for `git help subrepo`).

-To use this without installing:
+To use git-subrepo WITHOUT installing:

     export GIT_EXEC_PATH="/path/to/git-subrepo/lib:$(git --exec-path)"